ac000/itsa/README.md

 # License

-itsa is licensed under the GNU General Public License (LGPL) version 2
+itsa is licensed under the GNU General Public License (GPL) version 2

 See *COPYING* in the repository root for details.